ziad-saab/node-express-reddit-clone/README.md

 1. Create a new table in your database called `subredditStyle`.
 This table should have the following columns: `id`, `subredditId`, `styleName`, `styleValue`.
 There should be a unique key constraint on the (`subredditId`,`styleValue`) pair.
 2. When saving the custom style page, it should insert any modified entry in your  `subredditStyle` table.
 Every style element has its own row.
 Use the `ON DUPLICATE KEY UPDATE` in your `INSERT` query, like for the `votes` table.
 3. When on a subreddit page, grab all the custom styles and inject them into the page using a `<style></style>` tag in the `<head>` of the output.

+## :star: :star: :star: Add a "Forgot Password" feature
+This feature only makes sense if users provide an email address.
+To implement the feature you'll need to cover the following points:

+1. Add an `email VARCHAR(100)` column to the `users` table and make sure there is a unique constraint on that column.
+Emails should be optional.
+2. At signup, allow the user to provide an email address and make it optional.
+Modify the signup form and the `POST` handler as well as the `createUser` function accordingly.
+3. Add a `/auth/recover` page through the `controllers/auth.js` Router with a form that asks for the email address.
+Make it `POST` to `/auth/createResetToken`.
+4. Add a `POST` handler for `/auth/createResetToken` in the `controllers/auth.js` Router.
+It will receive a `request.body.email`.
+If the email address is found in the database, we will let the user reset their password by using a random token similar to the session id token.
+    1. Create a new table `passwordResetTokens` with columns `userId INT` and `token VARCHAR(100)`, making sure that the token is unique.
+    2. Add a `createPasswordResetToken(userId)` method to the `RedditAPI`.
+In this method, generate a random string and insert it along with the user ID in the `passwordResetTokens` table.
+    3. Send an email to the user with a link to your website at `/auth/resetPassword?token=XXXX` replacing `XXXX` with the random string that is in the database
+        1. Signup for an account at [Mailgun](https://app.mailgun.com/new/signup/), a web service for sending emails
+        2. Install the NPM package [`mailgun-js`](https://www.npmjs.com/package/mailgun-js) and read its documentation.
+        3. Go to https://app.mailgun.com/app/domains and click on the sandbox domain to find your domain name and API key
+        4. Use the `mailgun-js` module to send an email to your user with the link to reset their password `/auth/resetPassword?token=XXXX`
+5. Add a `GET` handler for `/auth/resetPassword` that will output a `<form>` with a "new password" field.
+When the form should also have a hidden input that will be whatever is in the `token` param of the query string.
+The form will `POST` to `/resetPassword` with the `token` and the `newPassword`.
+6. Add a `resetPassword(token, newPassword)` method to the `RedditAPI`.
+In it, find if the `token` corresponds to a real token and which `userId` it corresponds to.
+Then, reset their password by hashing the `newPassword` with bcrypt and making an `UPDATE` to the database. **Make sure to delete the password reset token from the database so that it cannot be reused!**
+7. Add a `POST` handler for `/auth/resetPassword` that will call `RedditAPI.resetPassword` and pass it the necessary info.
+Once the password is updated, redirect the user to `/auth/login` so they can re-login with their new password.
+8. Test everything!

+:warning: **ATTENTION**: In a production-ready system, we will usually avoid sending an email from a request handler.
+To make the web server response more snappy, we will prefer to queue an email task that will be handled by another process, after the web server has returned.